 Tell your doctor if you have or have had any of the following medical conditions:

 heart disease with shortness of breath after minimal physical activity

 swelling of hands, ankles or feet

-some women who do not have monthly periods and have not been through menopause may restart their periods when taking pioglitazone
+Some premenopausal women who do not have monthly periods may restart their periods

-If this happens, your doctor may need to adjust the dose of your other medicines.
+(hypoglycaemia).
+Your doctor may adjust the dose of your medicines.